protocatlabs/RC_BuildingSimulator/introduction.md

 # Introduction

 ##The Objectives of this Course are to
-* Solve thermodynamic problems using electrical annalogies
+* Solve thermodynamic problems using electrical analogies
 * Solve sets of differential equations
 * Represent a building in a resistance / capacitance model
 * Design a PI system for heating and cooling control